samus42/tkk/relayrace.md

 That's better.
 After the time expires you can cough, look embarrassed and separate yourself.
 The person who now has the Deathsinger's Power should look up at the balcony and use a sniper rifle on the Knight.
 One headshot should do it.

-When running back to the center pull out a Solar Machine gun, when you arrive, immediately find your Wizard and blast her to bits.
+When running back to the center pull out a Solar Machine Gun.
+When you arrive, immediately find your Wizard and blast her to bits.
 Do not pass go, do not collect $200.
 She has to die.
 Quickly.

 After you kill the wizard pick off any adds that come through the portal.

 **Do not hang around after your power has been drained!**  The timer keeps marching on, and they need you back at that plate.
 Start running.

-Finally while waiting for your turn to get the shield again, keep the center clear, otherwise the person sniping the Knight will get bumped around and start whining and that's really freaking irritating.
+Finally while waiting for your turn to get the shield again, keep the the path back to the center clear, otherwise the person sniping the Knight will get bumped around and start whining which is really freaking irritating.

 **Q: What if I miss the knight?**